hasan0v/140-Vibes/README.md

-# 140 Vibes Hiphop Group Project
+# 140 Vibes

 ## Overview

-Welcome to the 140 Vibes Hiphop Group Project!
+Welcome to the 140 Vibes!
 This project is designed to showcase and manage the music, albums, profiles, and products of the 140 Vibes hiphop group.
 It features various functionalities including viewing tracks, albums, products, and profiles, along with detailed statistics for YouTube video views and likes.

 ## Features